frontenddogma/web-development-glossary/manuscript/r.md

 : → Dyslexia

 README
 : A file that contains information about other files in a directory or archive of computer software.
-A form of documentation, it is usually a simple plain-text file called READ.ME, README.TXT, README.md (for a text file using Markdown markup), README.1ST, or simply README.
+A form of documentation, it is usually a simple plain-text file called READ.ME, README.TXT, README.md (for a text file using Markdown), README.1ST, or simply README.
 The file’s name is generally written in uppercase letters.&nbsp;[†](#w-readme)

 Real User Monitoring
-: A passive monitoring technology that records all user interaction with a website or client interacting with a server or cloud-based application.
-Monitoring actual user interaction with a website or app is important to operators to determine if users are being served quickly and without errors and, if not, which part of a business process is failing.
+: A passive monitoring technology that records all interaction of a user with a website, or of a client with a server or cloud-based application.
+Monitoring actual user interaction is important to operators to determine if users are being served quickly and without errors and, if not, which part of a business process is failing.
 Real user monitoring data is used to determine the actual service-level quality delivered to end users and to detect errors or slowdowns on websites.&nbsp;[†](#w-rum)

+Really Simple Syndication
+: → RDF Site Summary

 Recidivism
 : As an Agile metric, the total number of user stories completed in a Sprint that entered development for the second time divided by the total number of completed stories.

 Recommendation
-: The W3C term for a specification or web standard.
+: The World Wide Web Consortium (W3C) term for a specification or web standard.

 Recursion
 : A method of solving a problem where the solution depends on solutions to smaller instances of the same problem.
 Such problems can generally be solved by iteration, but this needs to identify and index the smaller instances at programming time.
 At the opposite, recursion solves such recursive problems by using functions that call themselves from within their own code.
 The approach can be applied to many types of problems, and recursion is one of the central ideas of computer science.&nbsp;[†](#w-recursion)